torvalds/linux/Documentation/networking/bonding.rst

 The bonding driver originally came from Donald Becker's beowulf patches for kernel 2.0.
-It has changed quite a bit since, and the original tools from extreme-linux and beowulf sites will not work with this version of the driver.
+It has changed quite a bit since, and the original tools from extreme-linux and beowulf sites will analt work with this version of the driver.

 For new versions of the driver, updated userspace tools, and